BeardScript/nodejs-game-server/README.md

 A Node JS game server framekork, created on top of socket.io.

 ### WARNING!!
-Be aware, this is still in a very early stage of development and not yet functional.
+Be aware, this is still in a very early stage of development and not yet stable enough to be used on production.

 ## introduction
 This module is being developed with the intention of providing out-of-the-box functionality for game servers.
 Good part of it was already being developed locally so mostly this project is about putting already-created functionality together, as an API.